How to Create a Patreon for Your YouTube Channel

 In this step-by-step guide, we’ll show you how to create a Patreon page for your channel.

-But first, let’s talk about Patreon for a moment.
+But first, let’s talk about Patreon itself for a moment.

 Basically, your fans can subscribe to you on Patreon to say thanks for the amazing content you create.
 In general, you can offer different subscription tiers and you can make premium content — such as additional videos, worksheets, e-books, or even merchandise — available at different levels as an incentive.